Organiser FAQs

 Traditionally Wanderlands have been organised in the Winter months, but Spring and Summer trails also work really well, showing off gardens and daytime displays.

 This is up to you, but in our experience we strongly suggest a few days, at specific times in those days, over one weekend.
+We find Saturday to Monday works best, Friday can be too soon for those at work, and Monday allows for those away at the weekend to see the displays.b

 It depends on the type of community you live in and how you want to create the festival.
 We recommend you give yourself at least three months to give people time to sign-up as window makers.
-We provide tips on timings when you complete Stage 1 Registration.

 Registering and buying toolkits